arjunagarwal899/multimodal-machine-learning-models-for-predicting-mechanical-thrombectomy-eligibility/README.md

 - **Sex**: sex of the patient
 - **NIHSS**: National Institutes of Health Stroke Scale score of the patient on first presentation
 - **LKWT**: Last Known Well Time of the patient on first presentation expressed in hours
+- **LVO**: presence of LVO recorded based on the CTA interpretation of the original reporting neuroradiologist
+- **MT**: whether the patient underwent MT

+`qer.csv` contains the following columns:
+- **ID**: ID used to identify the repsective patient
-- **qER Infarct Decision**: presence of infarct detected by Qure.ai's proprietary segmentation model
+- **qER Infarct Decision**: presence of infarct detected by Qure.ai's proprietary classification model
 - **qER Infarct Volume**: volume of infarct in ml segmented by Qure.ai's proprietary segmentation model
 - **qER ASPECTS**: Alberta Stroke Program Early CT Score by Qure.ai's proprietary segmentation models
-- **LVO**: presence of LVO recorded based on the CTA interpretation of the original reporting neuroradiologist
-- **MT**: whether the patient underwent MT

 `annotations.csv` contains the following columns: